Skip to main content

 note

-We recommend to use a custom, company specific package for your code.
-Using the com.pdftools package like the SDK can lead to problems with ambiguous class names, especially when using multiple of our SDKs in the same project.
+We recommend using a custom, company-specific package for your code.
+Using the com.pdftools package like the SDK can lead to problems with ambiguous class names, especially when you use multiple Pdftools SDKs in the same project.